rust-lang/rust/src/doc/trpl/iterators.md

 just use `for` instead.

 There are tons of interesting iterator adapters. `take(n)` will return an iterator over the next `n` elements of the original iterator.
-Let's try it out with our infinite iterator from before:
+Let's try it out with an infinite iterator:

 ```rust
 for i in (1..).take(5) {